 I’ve been thinking about his for some time.
 Thought I should write something up on it.

-I propose that we create small programs to improve the teaching of GSIs — in conjunction (and collaboratively) with the Graduate School and their office of Professional Development, the Delta Program, Writing Across the Curriculum, and the various entities on campus to identify and target needs, to avoid programming in areas that do overlap, and to capitalize on lines of communication to potential participants.
+I propose that someone create small programs to improve the teaching of GSIs — in conjunction (and collaboratively) with various entities on campus to identify and target needs, to avoid programming in areas that do overlap, and to capitalize on lines of communication to potential participants.

-This proposal addresses a problem that has not been adequately acted upon, and does so in such a way that could benefit several levels of the university.
+This proposal addresses a problem that has not been adequately acted upon, and does so in such a way that could benefit several levels of a university.

 For Undergraduate Students:

-- 100% of UW–Madison undergraduates are taught by graduate instructors, most of whom have had no pedagogical training.
+- Many R1 undergraduates are taught by graduate instructors, most of whom have had no pedagogical training.

-- AT currently has zero programming to improve undergraduate education through graduate instructor outreach.
+- Most universities have little programming to improve undergraduate education through graduate instructor outreach.

 For Graduate Students: